zanmato1984/broken-pipeline/README.md

 - name
 - channels: each channel has a SourceOp pointer and a vector of PipeOp pointers
 - a single shared SinkOp pointer

+Multiple channels in one pipelinexe:
+- A single pipeline stage can have multiple channels feeding the same sink.
+This is useful for union-all-like fan-in operators where either child can produce output into the same downstream sink.

 Compilation:
 - `bp::Compile(pipeline, dop)` in `include/broken_pipeline/pipeline_exec.h` produces